 Best 2-Person Gear & Tips for a Great Trip

-Most people hike in pairs.
+Most people hike in pairs which is why created this couples ultralight backpacking gear overview.
 Even if you start out on a long-distance hike on your own, chances are you’ll wind up hiking with someone else.
 Whether it’s a backpacking partner or a romantic partner, most people head out backpacking with someone else.
 Despite this, most backpacking gear lists are set up for one person, not as a couple’s backpacking gear list, which ignores the many advantages of shared gear and the joys of hiking as a couple, or even as a pair of friends!

 The gear in this list reflects our shared backpacking kit which has been refined and tested for almost two decades backpacking, climbing, mountaineering, and canyoneering together in some very challenging places — Patagonia, Alaska north of the Arctic Circle, the Southwest Deserts and Canyons, High Sierras, Rockies, etc. It is a robust and safe kit up to 3 season conditions most anywhere!